SrijanSriv211/Studybyte/README.md

 # Studybyte
 Studybyte is a Search Engine completely developed from scratch to help Students, find Study material easily on the Internet.

+I'm currently developing search engine named Cpix, which may have the potential to give Google a some-what nice competition, but that's not what we are talking about.
+Studybyte's most of the search algorithm is taken from Cpix.
+This is because it's saved me a lot of time to actually setup the whole search system and this means that Studybyte will not take 3-4 years to get completed.
+Instead it's will be finished in like almost 6-7 months which is really great!

 ## Getting Started
 Visual Studio Code is recommended (You can use your desired one), Studybyte is not officially completed yet, but you can still use it to find Study material.